pskrebnev/pdf-editor-kotlin/README.md

-# PDF Editor
+# PDF Manipulaton tool

-A professional PDF manipulation tool with a clean, modern web interface and REST API.
+A PDF manipulation tool with web interface and REST API.

 ## Features